Fund platform: Use

-In many cases, investments purchased on a fun platform can then be held on the platform in a range of tax efficient wrappers.
+In many cases, investments purchased on a fund platform can then be held on the platform in a range of tax efficient wrappers.
 They can be used to purchase shares, bonds and a range of funds from different fund managers.
-The investments that can be purchased via each platform varies depending on the service provider.
+The investments that can be purchased via each platform vary depending on the service provider.

-Fund platforms enable investors to buy and hold their investments online all in one place, with a degree of flexibility to alter their investments.
-Many provide the opportunity to buy assets in-specie, which helps the investor to switch investment without unnecessary charges.
+Fund platforms enable investors to buy and hold their investments online, all in one place, with a degree of flexibility to alter their investments.
+Many provide the opportunity to buy assets in-specie, which helps the investor switch investments without unnecessary charges.
 These services also cut down on paperwork as transactions are centralized.

 Types

 Fund platforms fall into two distinct groups: fund wraps and fund supermarkets.
-Wrap services are online services where investors access their account details online.
-Fund supermarkets are generally more transactional and are used for buying funds cheaply online – either by a financial adviser (on behalf of a client) or by the investor themselves.
+Wrap services are online services where investors access their account details online raytomplo.
+Fund supermarkets are generally more transactional and are used for buying funds cheaply online, either by a financial adviser (on behalf of a client) or by the investor themselves.